Andy Warhol's Bad: Pre-production

-The lead role was originally offered to Shelly Winters, who turned down the part and exclaimed: "I already played Ma Barker,' quipped Shelley, before saying no. 'This one is bloodier than "Bloody Mama."
-If they really do all the stuff in that script, they're going to have a lot to answer for.'
-Reportedly, Vivian Vance was also intended for the role, but she dropped out and was replaced by Carroll Baker.
-It was Baker's first film in the US in eight years.
-Baker had been making movies in Europe where she usually had to take her clothes off.
-"I'm looking to get away from that", she said.
-"People don't realize you're acting.
-They just see you're sexy and they won't take you seriously."
+The lead role was originally offered to Shelley Winters, who declined because she found the script excessively violent. "'I already played Ma Barker' … 'This one is bloodier than "Bloody Mama."
+If they really do all the stuff in that script, they're going to have a lot to answer for,'" Winters said in 1976.
+Vivian Vance was also reportedly considered before Carroll Baker was cast in her first American film in eight years after working primarily in Europe.